 Cleaning is widely considered the number one factor in a successful aluminum weld.
-If you’re finding your welds aren’t strong enough, come back and reevaluate whether poor cleaning technique might be the cause.
+If your welds aren’t strong enough, come back and reevaluate whether poor cleaning technique might be the cause.

-Failing to properly complete cleaning operations before you start is likely to leave you with a bad weld.
+Failing to complete cleaning operations before you start correctly is likely to leave you with a bad weld.

 Your enemy here is aluminum oxide.
-Aluminum reacts strongly with oxygen, so this substance forms over time on the surface of aluminum.
-As it melts at a higher temperature than aluminum itself, it interferes with the quality of the weld.
+Aluminum reacts strongly with oxygen, so this substance forms over time on the surface of the aluminum.
+As it melts at a higher temperature than aluminum, it interferes with the quality of the weld.